 If you’re wondering where to start your safari adventure in Uganda, here are seven of the best places to consider: Bwindi Impenetrable National Park, Kibale National Park, Murchinson Falls National Park, Queen Elizabeth National Park, Mgahinga Gorilla National Park, Rwenzori Mountains National Park, and Semuliki National Park.
 Each of these destinations offers unique wildlife experiences, breathtaking scenery, and an opportunity to immerse yourself in the culture of Uganda.

-Bwindi Forest National Park, situated on the southwestern edge of the Rift Valley, is a natural wonder with a history spanning over 25,000 years.
+Bwindi Impenetrable National Park, situated on the southwestern edge of the Rift Valley, is a natural wonder with a history spanning over 25,000 years.
 The rainforest is home to over 400 species of flora, making it a botanical paradise.
 However, what draws most visitors to this national park is the chance to see the endangered Silverback Mountain Gorillas.
 With around 400 gorillas inhabiting the forest, it is no surprise that Bwindi is one of the best places in the world to witness these majestic creatures in their natural habitat.

 But the gorillas are not the only wildlife that call Bwindi Forest National Park their home.
 The park boasts a diverse range of wildlife, including baboons, chimpanzees, elephants, and antelopes.
 In total, there are over 120 mammal species within the park, making it a wildlife haven in Uganda.